saifuzzafar/flutter_template_v1/README.md

 #### Setup

-To set up your project based on this boilerplate, you need to do some of the steps you need to do.
+To set up your project based on this Template, you need to do some of the steps you need to do.

-Here are the steps for setting up a Project with this Flutter-Works boilerplate:
+Here are the steps for setting up a Project with this Flutter-Works Template:

 **Step 1:**